united-security-providers/united-security-providers.github.io/README.md

-# United Security Providers Documentations
+# United Security Providers Documentation

-Welcome to the United Security Providers Documentations page.
+Welcome to the United Security Providers Documentation page.
 This repository contains the scripts and content to provide the documentation overview site:

 * https://docs.united-security-providers.ch/